lerina/lerina.github.io/html/code/rust-wasm/index.md

 greet('World');
 ```
+-->

-To specify that we are not using NPM and a bundler, and in consequence have not use for *.ts files
+To specify that we are not using NPM and a bundler,
 we used `wasm-pack --target web --no-typescript --out-dir www` to compile our code.
+We are not using typescript for our examples so `--no-typescript` will
+prevent the production of `*.ts` files in `pkg`.

 Without NPM, the build will produce ES6 code in `www/pkg`.
-Hence we have to use the ES module import syntax.
+Hence we used `ES module` import syntax.
+Not how unlike the official documentation we must
-That is, we must specify the filename with its extension `.js` in our `import` statement:
+as a result specify the filename with its extension `.js` in our `import` statement:

 `import ... from "../pkg/hello_world.js";`

-Where did we get `hello_world.js` from?
+Where did this `hello_world` from?
-`wasm-pack` gets it from our crate name as specified in Cargo.toml
+`wasm-pack` gets the name from our crate name as specified in Cargo.toml

 ```toml
 [package]